 The master’s program committee consists of an adviser, a second reader, and a third committee member.
 The student will work with this committee throughout the master’s program, and the committee will guide and monitor performance.
 The master’s program committee will be appointed by the Graduate Program Officer with approval of a formal written statement, prepared jointly by the student and adviser, that outlines (a) the nature of the program of work and study, and (b) the expected role of the committee members throughout the program (form follows).
 Changes to the master’s program committee can be made subject to the approval of the Graduate Program Officer, who will consult with existing committee members before making the requested changes.
 Requests to change committee membership must be made in writing to the Graduate Program Officer.

 Throughout the remainder of the student’s program, the master’s program committee is charged with meeting with the student and with advising and evaluating the research proposal.
-The Adviser and second reader evaluate the final thesis.
-The Adviser and second reader must be members of the Geography Graduate Faculty.
-The third committee member may be a faculty member from outside geography or a special outside reader (i.e., a non-Penn Stater approved by Graduate School).
+The Adviser and second reader evaluate the final thesis or research paper.

 The master’s program committee will meet formally with the student at least two times.